ThePokies net also features a variety of mobile games, allowing you to enjoy your favourite pokies games wherever you are!

 There are more than enough attractions included with the admission ticket to keep you busy for at least 8 hours, but the Space Center also offers special attractions and tours that you can pre-purchase before you arrive.
 We opted for the Lunch with an Astronaut, which will be detailed below, and highly recommend it!
 The boys each wrote down in their notepads ten questions that they wanted to ask the astronaut.
 I loved seeing the excitement to visit grow!

-ONCE YOU ARRIVE AT KENNEDY SPACE CENTER
+ONCE YOU ARRIVE AT KENNEDY SPACE CENTERKennedy Space Center

 My boys ran right to the covered play area to the side of the Rocket Garden, which gave us time to gain our bearings and map out our day.